CyHsiung/Practical-Byzantine-Fault-Tolerance-PBFT-/README.md

-A simple Multi-Paxos protocol over HTTP, using python3 asyncio/aiohttp.
-This is just a proof of concept implementation, for my study of distributed systems, and also for me to not forget about asyncio.
+A simple PBFT protocol over HTTP, using python3 asyncio/aiohttp.
+This is just a proof of concept implementation.

 ## Configuration
-A `paxos.yaml` config file is needed for the nodes to run.
+A `pbft.yaml` config file is needed for the nodes to run.
 A sample is as follows:
 ```Yaml
 nodes:
     - host: localhost